yeegorski/krakow_air_pollution/README.md

 * The air quality in Krakow tends to get worse when the wind is blowing from the west.
 That is where the Silesia region is located - the Polish coal mining hub.
 * The most smog is usually coming in the morning hours (from midnight till 6 am), following the day's coldest hours.
 * Pressure might alleviate the smog burden or reinforce it depending on where the wind is blowing from.
 Low pressure and the west wind might cause more air pollution than high pressure and the wind from the same direction.

+## Implications and Model Application
+The model can be used to predict air pollution degrees based on weather data.
+It can be both useful on individual and public levels.
+* The model can be integrated into weather apps and notify users about upcoming air quality.
+* On the public level, the model can be used to protect citizens' health by informing about pollution levels and taking measures before air quality deteriorates (free public transportation, subsidies for bike-riding, or walking instead of driving).